 Also, research local, state and federal programs that offer rebates or tax credits for having an electric vehicle.
 For instance, the California Clean Vehicle Rebate Project pays rebates up to $4,500 to Californians who purchase an eligible electric battery vehicle.
 The federal government offers tax credits up to $7,500 for purchasing certain makes and models of electric cars and SUVs.

 What are the benefits of driving electric vehicles?

-Owning an electric vehicle has more benefits than you might think.
-Here are just a few.
+Owning an electric or hybrid vehicle has more benefits than you might think.
+Here are a few highlights:

 - Energy independence: While you must rely on a charging station to recharge your vehicle’s battery, you can say goodbye to gas stations.
 With a home charging station, you can plug in your automobile when you get home from work and it will be ready to go the next morning.

-- Reduce inhaled emissions: Tailpipe emissions pollute both the environment and your car’s interior to varying degrees, depending on factors such as the type of car you drive and its climate control system.
+- Reduce inhaled emissions: Tailpipe emissions pollute both the environment and your vehicle’s interior to varying degrees, depending on factors such as the type of car you drive and its climate control system.
 Car emissions contain many dangerous carcinogens, including volatile carbon oxides, organic compounds and particulate matter.
 An electric car can help you avoid breathing in these emissions.

 - Reduce fuel expenses: Typically, fueling an automobile with gasoline or diesel costs more than the electricity expenses of operating an electric vehicle.

-- Extended battery life: Reports about electric car batteries vary widely.
+- Extended battery life: Reports about electric car battery performance vary widely.
 However, based on predictive modeling conducted by the National Renewable Energy Laboratory, new technology has extended the life of some types of batteries up to 12 to 15 years.
-And more research is being done all the time to extend battery life.
+And research continues on ways to extend electric car battery life.

 - Reduce maintenance expenses: With an electric vehicle, you do not need to worry about regular oil changes or periodically changing incidental parts such as fan belts, gaskets and radiator hoses.
 Some electric car owners have even reported driving their vehicles 70,000 miles or more on original brake pads.